 About the Author:

-When Symone isn’t working on her writing portfolio, you’ll either find her rescuing and socializing kittens, or in the kitchen concocting delicious desserts.
+When Symone isn’t working on her writing portfolio, you’ll either find her rescuing and socialising kittens or in the kitchen concocting delicious desserts.